grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/05 data-parameterization.md

   This will, in turn, make your test more realistic.
 ---

-Scripting examples on how to parameterize data in a test script.
+This page gives some examples of how to parameterize data in a test script.
 Parameterization is typically necessary when Virtual Users (VUs) will make a POST, PUT, or PATCH request in a test.
+You can also use parameterization when you need to add test data from a seperate file.

 Parameterization helps to prevent server-side caching from impacting your load test.
 This will, in turn, make your test more realistic.